segersniels/propr-cli/README.md

 ```

 You can regenerate a PR description at any time, even after the PR has already been created using `propr generate`.

+#### Automatically generating a  title

+There is the option to allow `propr` to automatically generate a PR title based on the generated description.
+To enable this refer to `propr config generate-title`.